-There are a few different instances that happened during the time I was newly separated that caused me to classify myself as temporarily psychotic, one of those being when I figured out “my ex is dating my friend!”
+There are a few different instances that happened during the time I was newly separated that caused me to classify myself as temporarily psychotic, one of those being when I figured out my ex was dating my friend.
+I have since come to realize that “My ex is dating my friend” is not so uncommon.

-I seriously felt like I was going to go insane.
+When I found out my ex was dating my friend, I seriously felt like I was going to go insane with anger.
 Here was a woman who I thought was my good girlfriend.
 We had gotten together a few times and I had told her things–personal things about my ex and our relationship, why I was getting divorced, etc. etc.

 After those feelings came anger.
 Immense fury.
 I wanted to punch both of them!
 How could they do this to me?!
 I hated them and everyone else who I thought could possibly know about their relationship.
 I felt like a victim of deceit.
 I thought about them giggling and laughing and kissing and being blissfully happy.

-The relationship lasted for about 6 months (I think) and years later, I’ve come to realize how silly I was for having the reaction I did.
+The relationship lasted for about 6 months (I think) and years later, I’ve come to realize how unnecessary that reaction was.

-I think, “My ex is dating my friend” is very common.
-If you find yourself in this situation, here are some tips on how to handle it and how NOT to go insane:
+I think, “My ex is dating my friend” is not only very common, but if you find yourself in this situation, it can drive you nuts.
+Here are some tips on how to handle it and how NOT to go insane:

 1. Your ex and “your friend” are the ones who should feel stupid, NOT YOU.

 What they are doing is really unfair and unacceptable.
 YOU have done nothing to warrant their behavior.
 All the negative feelings you are feeling about yourself should be put on them.